iSevenDays/yet-another-applied-llm-benchmark/README.md

 which implements an inference function.
 From there, modify [llm.py](llm.py) to include the appropriate model.

+## Chaning of the System Prompt for Ollama
+Set OLLAMA_SYSTEM_PROMPT or config.json "system_prompt" variable.

 ## Adding new test cases

 As discussed above, I've built a small dataflow DSL to implement test cases.